Donor Government Funding for HIV in Low- and Middle-Income Countries in 2021

 Bilateral and multilateral data on donor government assistance for HIV in low- and middle-income countries were collected from multiple sources.
-The research team solicited bilateral assistance data directly, from the governments of Australia, Canada, Denmark, France, Germany, Ireland, Japan, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2021, representing the fiscal year 2020 period.
-Direct data collection from these donors was desirable because the latest official statistics on international HIV specific assistance – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – are from 2019 and do not include all forms of international assistance (e.g., funding to countries such as the Russian Federation and the Baltic States that are no longer included in the CRS database).
-In addition, the CRS data in some cases may not include certain funding streams provided by donors, such as HIV components of mixed-purpose grants to non-governmental organizations.
+The research team solicited bilateral assistance data directly, from the governments of Australia, Canada, Denmark, France, Germany, Ireland, Japan, the Netherlands, Norway, Sweden, the United Kingdom, and the United States during the first half of 2022, representing the fiscal year 2021 period.
+Direct data collection from these donors was desirable because the latest official statistics on international HIV specific assistance – from the Organisation for Economic Co-operation and Development (OECD) Creditor Reporting System (CRS) (see: http://www.oecd.org/dac/stats/data) – are from 2020 and do not include all forms of international assistance (e.g., certain funding streams provided by donors, such as HIV components of mixed-purpose grants to non-governmental organizations).

 Where donor governments were members of the European Union (EU), the research team ensured that no double-counting of funds occurred between EU Member State reported amounts and European Commission (EC) reported amounts for international HIV assistance.
 Figures obtained directly using this approach should be considered as the upper bound estimation of financial flows in support of HIV-related activities.